Eashir/TableviewCell/README.md

 The gist of the stackview setup is shown in the following image along with the UIImages + UILabels.
 &nbsp;

-We'll have a total of 10 stackviews!
+We'll have a total of 9 stackviews!

 <img width="575" alt="Screen Shot 2024-01-11 at 10 49 04 AM" src="https://github.com/Eashir/TableviewCell/assets/20934684/7e01358c-5c7f-492f-9fb3-426f949491dc">

+Start with the standard viewcontroller.
+Manually add a tableview to it.
+Manually add a tableviewcell to the tableview as well.
+Heres what our CustomTableViewController will look like.

+Note that its a ViewController with tableview methods!

 ```
 import UIKit